dfranx/ShaderDebugger/README.md

 and all the function implementations (sin, cos, ...).
 `sd::HLSLCompiler` and `sd::HLSL::Library()` are used for HLSL shaders, while `sd::GLSLCompiler` and `sd::GLSL::Library()` are used for GLSL shaders.
+`SetSource` returns false when an error occurs.
+To get the error message use `GetLastError()`.
+If an error occurs, please refrain from calling any other ShaderDebugger methods as they will cause a crash.

 #### ShaderDebugger::Step()
 Step 1 line.